 Artistically, I’m so inspired by three wonderful books I was given as a child, they are still so valuable to me, emotionally and physically.
 Their whimsical and quirky illustrations blend together joy, love and the all important humour.

 Born Free and Living Free by Joy Adamson.
 These books set me on a path of undying love for cats…the bigger the better and I realised a dream of working with lions, tigers, wolves and my absolute favourites, cheetahs, in 2010 in Bloemfontein, Africa.
-I love all animals, except slithery ones, but my love of cats is beyond insane and have illustrated a series of cats with a dog series to follow.
+I love all animals, except slithery ones, but my love of cats is beyond insane and have illustrated a series of cats.

 Rupert Bear by Alfred Bestall.
 The scenes of Rupert’s house with leadlight windows and snow falling outside were always something I wanted to experience.
 Auckland was never going to see snow and when I finally lived in England for a few years those scenes came to fruition for me.
 Utter magic!